4.9 Software Directory Management

 • Software Distribution Directory: If you want to copy software from an existing software distribution directory, select this option, then select the software distribution directory.
 All files and subdirectories are copied.

-• Path: If you want to copy software from a location, that is not defined as a software distribution directory in your GroupWise system (such as the GroupWise 8 DVD or downloaded GroupWise 8 image), select this option, then browse for and select the correct path.
+• Path: If you want to copy software from a location, that is not defined as a software distribution directory in your GroupWise system (such as the GroupWise 8 DVD or downloaded GroupWise 8 software image), select this option, then browse for and select the correct path.

 Force Auto-Update Check by GroupWise Components: This option causes the GroupWise Post Office Agent (in client/server access mode) or the GroupWise Windows client (in direct access mode) to check the software distribution directory for a new version of the GroupWise Windows client; if a new version is found, the next time a user starts the GroupWise Windows client, he or she is prompted to update the client software.